Design History

 If you want to peruse this version of my site’s design history, here’s a link.

-We’re now up to 2015 in my design history.
-Moving away from the vintage look, I flip things on its head and go quite minimal.
+We’re now up to 2015.
+Moving away from the vintage look, I flip things on their head and go quite minimal.

 I changed up the homepage design to be a horrendous cartoonified image of myself (where I look REALLY fat) surrounded by buttons to various pages.